 Tithonia Plant Propagation

-Sowing Seed Outside
+Growing Tithonia From Seed Outside

-Cover with shallow soil, about a fourth inch, and space the seeds about 6 inches apart.
+Cover with shallow soil, about a fourth inch, and space the seeds about 6″ inches apart.
 The spacing should be around two feet to three feet apart.

-Sowing Seed Inside
+Sowing Mexican Sunflower Seed Inside

-You may start sowing from March till April in pots, trays, etc with a propagator or in a warm place for best results.
+You may start sowing from March till April in pots, trays, etc., with a propagator or in a warm place for best results.

-The young Mexican sunflower seeds should be transferred outdoors after the last frost of spring, at a 20″ inch spacing.
+The young Mexican sunflower seeds should be transferred outdoors after the last frost of spring at a 20″ inch spacing.
 Find the sunniest spot in your garden and plant your Mexican Sunflower in light soil.